 I know a story that tells us that God is love.

 And this is not what love does.

 This is not what love does.”

 In other words, any interpretation of scripture -- or any theology -- that does not produce love of God and neighbor, simply cannot stand.
-This rule of love is the litmus test by which we can judge all our Biblical interpretation.
-If our theology leads us to shame our neighbor, it does not stand up to the rule of love.
-If our reading of scripture leads us to back away from God in dread, it does not stand up to the Rule of Love.
+This Rule of Love is the litmus test by which we can judge all our Biblical interpretation.
+If our theology leads us to shame our neighbor, it does not stand up to the Rule of Love.
+If our reading of scripture causes us to back away from God in dread, it does not stand up to the Rule of Love.